 Click the image below to download the FREE gratitude journal templates.

 Encourage children to show gratitude throughout the month with a gratitude challenge.
-They can record and keep track as they recognize the things they are thankful for.
+They can record and keep track as they recognize what they are thankful for.

 Click the image below to download the FREE gratitude calendar templates (4 versions included).

-Teach children in K-2 the most important lessons in life when they need it the most with units and activities on emotions, self-regulation, growth mindset, empathy, and social awareness, friendship, kindness, respect, and responsibility.
-Click here to learn more!
+Teach children in K-2 the most critical life lessons when needed, with units and activities on emotions, self-regulation, growth mindset, empathy, social awareness, friendship, kindness, respect, and responsibility.

-Want to build a peaceful classroom filled with respectful, confident, and kind kids that can build relationships and communicate effectively?
+Want to build a peaceful classroom with respectful, confident, and kind kids who can build relationships and communicate effectively?
 Then this SEL curriculum for 3-5 is for YOU!
-Click here to learn more!

 More Ways to Foster Gratitude